AlexHibo/TIPE_crowd-movement/README.md

 Using :
 - granular model
-- cellular automata
+- cellular automaton
 - practical experience

 The project includes:

-- A midterm report .
+- A midterm report.
 - A presentation used during the final oral defense.
 - A technical implementation with source code.